Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 The focus of the presentation is on presenting the results and outputs of the thesis/ development task and assessing the thesis process.
 The presentation should preferably be supported by illustrations.
 The presentation describes:

-• the summarised knowledge base, data acquisition and methodological choices of the thesis
+• the summarised knowledge base, data collection and methodological choices of the thesis

 • the results of the work

 A UAS bachelor’s thesis requires a compulsory maturity test.
-According to the Government Decree on Universities of Applied Sciences (1129/2014), Section 8): “For the degree, the student must write a maturity test in the field of his/her thesis that demonstrates familiarity with the field and command of the Finnish or Swedish language.
-The university of applied sciences makes the decision on the maturity test where the student is not required to possess the language skills referred to in Section 7(1).”
+According to the Government Decree on Universities of Applied Sciences (1129/2014, Section 8): “Students shall write a maturity essay in the field of their thesis or thesis project to demonstrate familiarity with the field and proficiency in either the Finnish or Swedish.
+When a student is not required to have language proficiency referred to in section 7, subsection 1, the university of applied sciences decides on the maturity test.”

-The purpose of completing a maturity test is to demonstrate the student’s familiarity with the topic of their thesis and mastery of their mother tongue (their school language).
-If the student has completed their school education abroad or in a language other than Finnish or has been allowed to take the maturity test in a language other than the degree programme’s language of instruction, the expertise group manager will make the decision about the maturity test language.
+The purpose of completing a maturity test is to demonstrate the student’s familiarity with the topic of their thesis and mastery of their mother tongue (the language of their schooling).
+If the student has completed their school education abroad or in a language other than Finnish or has been allowed to take the maturity test in a language other than the degree programme’s language of instruction, the expertise group manager will decide on the maturity test language.

 General instructions